What is W&W Stewardship Science?

 Become a Stewardship Science Regional Representative

-If you are an ecologist or scientist, you can become a regional representative to assist other study participants.
+If you are an ecologist, forester, naturalist (or similarly knowledgeable), you can become a regional representative to assist other study participants.
 Duties are flexible depending on your preference, but can include:

 - Answering e-mails for project questions

-- When feasible, traveling to a new project for on-site assistance
+- Some travel to a new project for on-site assistance